lanl/PerfectHash/README.md

 A perfect hash code for CPUs and GPUs using OpenCL

-This code is a set of hash functions to support the paper "Hash-based Algorithms for Discretized Data" to be published in the SIAM Journal of Scientific Computing".
+This code is a set of hash functions to support the paper "Hash-based Algorithms for Discretized Data to be published in the SIAM Journal of Scientific Computing".
 The publication details are below and in the Papers.bib file in bibtex format.